Getting your first hundred users is nothing like getting the next thousand

 The awkward middle

-Somewhere between a hundred and a few hundred users, you hit an awkward phase.
+Somewhere between 100 and 300 users, you hit an awkward phase.
 The personal outreach that got you here stops working because you've exhausted your immediate network.
-But you don't have enough traction for word of mouth to carry you.
+You also don't have enough traction for word of mouth to carry you.

-This is where most products die.
-Not because they're bad, but because the founder runs out of energy pushing a boulder uphill with their bare hands.
+This is where many products die.
+The founder runs out of energy pushing a boulder uphill with their bare hands.

-The way through this phase is to find one repeatable channel that works and focus on it exclusively.
-Not three channels.
-Not a "multi-pronged approach."
-One thing that reliably brings in new users.
+The way through this phase is to find 1 repeatable channel that works and focus on it exclusively.
+Skip the "multi-pronged approach."
+Pick 1 thing that reliably brings in new users.

 For me, that channel has usually been content.
 Writing about the problem space, being genuinely helpful, and letting people discover the product through the content.
-It's slow.
-It takes months to compound.
-But it's reliable and doesn't require a marketing budget.
+It's slow and takes months to compound.
+It also works without a marketing budget.

 The next thousand: systems replace hustle

-Once you've found a repeatable channel and validated that people actually want your product, the game changes completely.
+Once you've found a repeatable channel and confirmed that people actually want your product, the game changes completely.

 Instead of convincing individuals, you're building systems.
 SEO content that ranks and brings in organic traffic.
 Email sequences that convert trial users.
 A referral mechanism that turns happy users into ambassadors.

-The skills that got you the first hundred (persistence, personal outreach, willingness to do things that don't scale) become less important.
-The skills that get you the next thousand (patience, systematic thinking, data literacy) become essential.
+The skills that got you the first 100 (persistence, personal outreach, willingness to do things that don't scale) become less important.
+The skills that get you the next 1,000 (patience, systematic thinking, data literacy) become essential.

 This transition is hard because it requires you to stop doing the thing you're good at and start doing something you haven't proven yet.
 You have to trust the system before you have evidence that it works.